*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Although the family keeps it a secret about exactly how the tiles are made, we were able to find out that the tiles are made of high impact polystyrene as well as other ingredients.
 Once they are created, they are then formed, cooled, and then stamped with the numbers that they represent.

 If you want to know more about Rummikub you will want to keep reading.
-You can also check out this video which will tell you the entire story about Rummikub and where it all began.
+You can also check out this video which will tell you how to play the game with real examples.

 How to play Rummikub